memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

   image-url: Property(node, "flag")
 ```

-so that this block looks like this.
+so that the above block looks like this:

 ```nocopy
 @NodeStyle HasLabel?(node, "City") {